 Software glitches are common but often easy to resolve.
 First, try resetting your vacuum.
 Refer to your user manual for guidance tailored to your specific model.
 If your vacuum connects to a mobile app, look for firmware updates.
 Software updates often include fixes for bugs, including charging recognition issues.
 Enable notifications for firmware updates to keep your device performing smoothly.

-Preventive Maintenance Tips to Avoid Charging Issues
+Preventive Maintenance Tips to Keep Your Robot Vacuum Charging Smoothly

-Charge and Store in a Stable Environment
+1. Place the Dock in a Stable Environment

-When to Seek Professional Help
+When to Seek Expert Support

 Conclusion